 The American Colonies in the Seventeenth Century.

-With the establishment of four new precincts in Albemarle County in 1688 - Chowan, Currituck, Pasquotank, and Perquimans - Albemarle County began to slowly fade into oblivion as a geopolitical entity.
-In 1689, the Lords Proprietors ordered that the Carolana colony be considered as just two distinct political entities - "Ye Lands North and East of Cape Feare," and "Ye Lands South and West of Cape Feare" - and all new governors thereafter would govern these two regions independently.
+With the establishment of four new precincts in Albemarle County in 1668 - Chowan, Currituck, Pasquotank, and Perquimans - Albemarle County began to slowly fade into oblivion as a geopolitical entity.
+In 1689, the Lords Proprietors ordered that the entire Carolina colony be considered as just two distinct political entities - "Ye Lands North and East of Cape Feare," and "Ye Lands South and West of Cape Feare" - and all new governors thereafter would govern these two regions independently.

 However thinly settled, the citizens, some who had been in the area since before any names were assigned, objected to the new precinct names.
 Interesting how people can get used to a name in a short period of time.
 Therefore, by the mid-1680s, all four were given back their original names, which they retain to this day.

-In 1696, Bath County was separated from the fast-fading Albemarle County, and Carteret by this division was in Bath County, Archdale Precinct.
-Bath County extended from Albemarle Sound down to the undivided limits of the province and when Carteret County was established some years later, it included the entire unsettled region embracing the Cape Fear and down to the South Carolina line.
+In 1696, Bath County was separated from Albemarle County.
+Bath County extended from the southern shores of the Albemarle Sound down to the unsurveyed limits of the province and when Carteret County was first established some years later, it included the entire unsettled region embracing the Cape Fear and down to the undefined South Carolina line.
 The settlements in the region about Carteret were not growing rapidly because of trouble with the Indians.

 According to the Depression Era WPA book entitled, "North Carolina - A Guide to the Old North State" within the Federal Writers Project named the American Guide Series, first published in 1939 by the University of North Carolina Press - the very first location for the Albemarle Government was held at Halls Creek, opposite Halls Creek Church, in what is present-day Pasquotank County, about three miles north of Nixonton.